wix-incubator/wix-react-tools/docs/react-component-features/README.md

 # React Component Features

-A React Component Feature is a function that takes a component and returns a component with all the properties of the original component, and one or more new features.
+A React Component Feature is a function that takes a component and returns a component with all the characteristics of the original component, and one or more new features.

-###Stateless and Stateful
+### Stateless and Stateful

 Some Features can only be applied to Class Components, as they depend on lifecycle methods or state.
 These Features are called **Stateful Features**.
 Other Features can be applied to any React Component as they don't depend on state or lifecycle.
 These Features are called **Stateless Features**.